 The process for every exam is as follows:

 - At least one (1) week before your exam, you must submit an online request through Accommodate.

 - Upon submitting your requested exam booking, Accessibility Services staff will confirm your approved accommodations and submit your request to your instructor within one business day (if your request is in a week of your exam).

 - You must arrive at your exam at least five minutes before the start time.
 We will collect all phones and smartwatches upon arrival (please leave your belongings at home, we are not responsible for any missing items).
-There will be a Confidentiality and Academic Honesty Policy sheet for you to sign before you start your exam.
-Please note in order to ensure academic honesty, the Testing Center is monitored by two security cameras.
+There will be a Confidentiality and Academic Honesty Policy form for you to sign before you start your exam.
+Please note: In order to ensure academic honesty, the Testing Center is monitored by two security cameras.

 Typically, we will simply print or email a copy of your most recent accommodation letter for you to provide to your program and they will work directly with you to set up your accommodations.

 We are always looking for students who would like to share their story and their experience of having a disability with others.
-There are many potential opportunities for students who want to help share their voice.
-Please email us at firstname.lastname@example.org if you are someone who wants to share your experience with others in large group settings, small group settings, via video, or in writing (anonymously or not anonymously).
+There are many potential opportunities for you to share your voice. .
+Please email us at email@example.com if you want to share your experience with others in large group settings, small group settings, via video or in writing (anonymously or not anonymously).
 We would love to work with you.